nvnamsss/chat/README.md

+# Introduction
+This repository is 95% AI, 5% human.
+It was created for the purpose of testing a new approach to backend development with the assistance of LLMs.
+It follows a set of guidelines composed from a real project by itself (`backend_development_guidelines.md`) but is primarily an experimental implementation to evaluate the effectiveness of LLM-assisted development giving.

+From my view, the can copy 85% of my style.
+The discrepancies are framework / libraries using in the repository.
+It would be improved if we have another context file named `software_requirements.md` declaring the software requirements.
+The additional requirements will help the LLM changes the implementation.

+Summary, `backend_development_guidelines.md` defines the architecture for the LLM, while `software_requirements.md` defines the framework / library for the LLM.

 # Chat Service

 A Go backend service that handles user chat interactions with LLM models.
 This service is responsible for managing chat sessions, storing message history, and communicating with an external LLM service.

-> **Note:** This service was created for the purpose of testing a new approach to backend development with the assistance of LLMs.
-It follows a set of guidelines composed from a real project (`backend_development_guidelines.md`) but is primarily an experimental implementation to evaluate the effectiveness of LLM-assisted development.

 ## Architecture